papicella/snyk-container-workshop/README.md

 The Snyk CLI can run a container test on containers sitting in a registry and even your local docker deamon if you like.
 All the Snyk CLI needs is acces sto the registry itself which is for public Docker Hub images only requires a "docker login" to achieve that.
 The following examples show how to use the Snyk CLI to issue a container test.

-_Note: Testing container images through the CLI performs the following steps so it can take a few minutes on the first scan_
+_Note: Testing container images through the CLI performs the following steps so it can take a few minutes on the first scan [Test images with the Snyk Container CLI](https://support.snyk.io/hc/en-us/articles/360003946917-Test-images-with-the-Snyk-Container-CLI)_

 1. Downloads the image if it’s not already available locally in your Docker daemon
 2. Determines the software installed in the image